PongsiriH/JaxMao/README.md

-# JaxMao: Jax based Machine learning library
+# JaxMao: Another Machine learning library using Jax.

 If you find this, you are probably in a similar learning journey as me.
 I hope for this resource to be helpful to your journey.